twallema/pySODM/_sources/quickstart.md.txt

 ## Set up an ODE model with a labeled dimension

-To transform all our SIR model's states in 1D vectors, referred to as a *dimension* throughout the documentation, add the `dimension_names` keyword to the model declaration.
+To transform all our SIR model's states in 1D vectors, referred to as a *dimension* throughout the documentation, add the `dimensions` keyword to the model declaration.
 Here, we add a dimension representing the age groups individuals belong to.

 ```python
 # Import the ODEModel class